UNICEF Article 23

 Personal, Social and Emotional Development (PSED) is a Prime Area of the Early Years Foundation Stage and all children are supported to make positive relationships and to develop a sense of themselves.

-We use the Early Years Foundations Stage (EYFS), observations and Laevers wellbeing and interaction scales to monitor our children over the year.
+We use the Revised Early Years Foundations Stage (EYFS) 2021, observations and Leavers wellbeing and interaction scales to monitor our children over the year.

 Children are supported to develop social skills, become independent and learn how to manage their feelings.
 Children are also supported to understand appropriate behaviour and to develop confidence in themselves.

-When children need support with PSED we follow our Behaviour Policy.
+When children need support with Personal, Social and Emotional Development (PSED) we follow our Behaviour Policy.
 Behaviour incidences are monitored and discussed with staff in Weekly Welfare meetings and parents to identify patterns of behaviour, understand what the child is communicating, identify possible triggers all with the aim resolving conflict.

 Staff at Highfield receive appropriate training so that they have the knowledge and confidence to support children's needs.